Thairo Estrada Player Props: Giants vs. Rangers

-On Friday, Thairo Estrada (batting .175 in his past 10 games) and the San Francisco Giants play the Texas Rangers, whose starting pitcher will be Jon Gray.
-First pitch is at 10:15 PM ET.
+Thairo Estrada -- with a slugging percentage of .200 in his past 10 games (including zero homers) -- will be in action for the San Francisco Giants against the Texas Rangers, with Andrew Heaney on the mound, on August 12 at 9:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Angels.
+In his last game he had a hitless showing (0-for-4 with an RBI) against the Rangers.

 Thairo Estrada Game Info & Props vs. the Rangers